 Ignite Seattle , an evening of fast presentations, runs like clockwork.
 We think of the evening as a show, and each of the 16 speakers we have at each events are the stars.
 We do all that we can to set the stage, the audience and the format to make it as easy as possible for them to do a great job.
 One key role is the host or emcee (MC).
 They are the first and last person on stage, tying all the pieces together for the audience.
 I’ve hosted many Ignite events and here’s my advice on how to do it well.

 Before the event

 - Know the seating plan.
 Speakers need to be lined up, in order, near the stage.
+This speeds transitions between talks.
 Make sure whoever controls the layout of the room is reserving enough chairs for all the speakers.

 At the event